Maurice R. Bebb

-1891
+Synopsis

 Bebb was born in Chicago in 1891.
 Grandchild of Michael Schuck Bebb, noted Botanist, and great-grandson of William Bebb, former Governor of Ohio.
 He graduated from the University of Illinois in 1913 and moved to Muskogee, Oklahoma, where he lived the rest of his life.
 By profession, he was a florist and had no formal art training.
 He established a florist business in Muskogee and married his first wife, Helen.
 In his early 50s, he began to draw, and later wrote a friend that he had always been an artist but didn’t realize it until later in life.
+His second wife, Kappa Bebb, said his ability to sketch came "as natural as breathing."
 He studied original prints from other artists and read technical manuals, then began working on copper plates around 1943.
 At that time he befriended and received encouragement from Charles M. Capps, Arthur W. Hall, Leon R. Pescheret, F. Leslie Thompson and other well-established printmakers of the time, most of whom had formal training and had studied color etching in Europe or with master printmakers.
 Charles M. Capps was a charter member of the Prairie Print Makers, a group Bebb later joined.